Quarterly Publication - January 2017

 Six degrees of separation; I am sure you have heard of it.
 The idea that any person in the world can be connected to any other person in six or fewer steps.
 Coined by Hungarian author Frigyes Karinthy in 1929, this idea entered mainstream culture in the 1990s with John Guare’s play and subsequent film.
 The idea that we are all linked individually can also be applied to companies, especially in today’s globalised world.
 Expanding the Coronation Frontiers offering from being focused solely on Africa to include the other global frontier markets provides examples of many such connections and, I believe, makes us better investors as a result.

-After many years of investing in African frontier markets, Coronation recently launched Coronation Global Frontiers, which includes countries in Southeast Asia, the Middle East, Eastern Europe and Latin America.
-Heading out across the globe in the lead-up to the launch of this new portfolio, I thought that it would be our eight years of experience investing in companies across Africa that would assist in analysing frontier businesses elsewhere.
-While this was certainly the case, I did not expect my experience in Pakistan to help me better analyse our African and even SA investments.
+After many years of investing in African frontier markets, Coronation recently launched a Global Frontiers Strategy that includes countries in Southeast Asia, the Middle East, Eastern Europe and Latin America.
+Heading out across the globe in the lead-up to the launch of this new strategy, thought that it would be our eight years of experience investing in companies across Africa that would assist in analysing frontier businesses elsewhere.
+While this was certainly the case, I did not expect my experience in Pakistan to help me better analyse our African and even South African investments.
 We have seen examples in mobile money, banking and brewing, but in no sector has this connection been quite as apparent as in the cement industry.

 One of our earlier investigative trips was to Pakistan.
 After visiting many companies across a variety of industries, we met with one of the large cement manufacturers, Lucky Cement (Lucky).
-Its management was impressive, focusing on a number of areas that we viewed as important, and the meeting was a good one.
+We found its management impressive, focusing on a number of areas that we viewed as important, and the meeting was a good one.
 From our history of investing in Africa we knew cement companies well and two things in particular caught our eye.
 Firstly, Lucky’s energy costs and secondly, its plant location.

 - Energy: In cement, energy costs make up a large proportion of total costs, as part of the production process involves the heating of limestone and clay to over 1 500 degrees Celsius.
 This is expensive and any saving in heating costs is a competitive advantage.
-What makes Lucky special is that it has optimised its plant to burn alternative fuels, such as old tyres or waste, that are cheaper than the coal or diesel used by its peers.
+In our view, what makes Lucky special is that it has optimised its plant to burn alternative fuels, such as old tyres or waste, that are cheaper than the coal or diesel used by its peers.

 - Location: Lucky has two main production plants, one in the north of the country and a second in Karachi in the south.
 The Karachi plant is situated within the port, providing a very cheap and convenient route for overseas exports.
 This is another competitive advantage over its peers, who incur costs getting their cement to the port before they can export.